-Rapid deployment of renewable energy (RE) is critical for India to meet its rising energy demand while mitigating climate change.
-Without careful planning, RE’s relatively larger footprint – typically three to 12 times that of coal powered energy generation – can adversely impact people and biodiversity, creating land conflicts that will jeopardise investments and slow RE expansion.
+Without careful planning, given the large land footprint projected to meet renewables energy targets—typically three to 12 times that of coal-powered energy generation—can adversely impact people and biodiversity, creating land conflicts that will jeopardize investments and slow RE expansion.

 The SiteRight tool identifies areas where solar and wind development is less likely to encounter socio-ecological conflicts, thereby helping to reduce project delays and cost overruns.